apartment with moving boxes

 • Chronic skin disorders

-• Chronic alcoholism (if it is being addressed through a recovery program)
+• Chronic alcoholism (if it’s being addressed through a recovery program)

-There are various laws concerning disability and housing, and certain rights to be aware of, both for tenants and landlords.
-The laws below, all enforced by the United States Department of Housing and Urban Development (HUD), protect tenants and highlight the responsibilities of landlords when renting out their properties to the disabled.
+There are various laws concerning disability and housing, and certain rights that tenants and landlords alike need to know.
+All enforced by the United States Department of Housing and Urban Development (HUD), the following laws protect tenants and highlight the responsibilities of landlords when renting out their properties to disabled tenants.

-The ADA prohibits discrimination in all areas of public life against individuals with disabilities, such as public and private places open to the public, as well as work and housing enviornments.
-To be protected by this law, you must have a disability or have a relationship to a person with a disability.
+The ADA prohibits discrimination in all areas of public life against individuals with disabilities, such as public and private places open to the public, as well as work and housing environments.
+To be protected by this law, you must have a disability or have a relationship with a disabled person.

-It’s also important to note that this law only applies to public areas, such as government-owned housing like university dorms and hotel rooms, and not privately owned housing, like apartments.
+It’s also important to note that this law only applies to public areas, such as government-owned housing like university dorms and hotel rooms – not privately owned housing, like apartments.

 These public accommodations must comply with basic non-discriminatory requirements that prohibit unequal treatment and segregation.
-The ADA also requires these public establishments to remove any barriers to accessibility when easy to do so.
+The ADA also requires public establishments to remove any barriers to accessibility when it’s easy to do so.

 Fair Housing Act